danielgutknecht/IGTI-fullstack-bootcamp/docs/2.2-Student-grade/README.md

 }
 ```
 * **Delete (DELETE /grades/:id):**  `http://localhost:3000/gradesControl/40`
   * Give 'id' grade in URL, if 'id' grade exists, delete from JSON database file.
-If not exists, a error must be returned (404).
+If not exists, an error must be returned (404).

 * **Read (GET /grades/:id)**: ` http://localhost:3000/grades/42`
-  * Give 'id' grade in URL, if 'id' grade exists, return grade information in response. if not exists, a error must be returned (404).
+  * Give 'id' grade in URL, if 'id' grade exists, return grade information on response. if not exists, an error must be returned (404).

 * **Read (GET /student):**  `localhost:3000/student/`
-  * Give 'student' and 'subject' in request body, if exists return the sum of all activities.
-If not exist, a error must be returned (404).
+  * Give 'student' and 'subject' on body request, if exists, return a sum of all activities.
+If not exist, an error must be returned (404).

-* **Read (GET /subject/average):**  `localhost:3000/subject/avg`
+* **Read (GET /subject/average):**  `localhost:3000/subject/average`
-  * Give 'subject' and 'type' grade in request a body, if exists, return a average grade in response.If not exist, a error must be returned (404).
+  * Give 'subject' and 'type' grade on body request, if exists, return a average grade on response.
+If not exist, an error must be returned (404).

 * **Read (GET /subject/top3):**  `localhost:3000/subject/top3`
-  * Give 'subject' and 'type' in request body, if exists, return array with top 3 best grades.If not exist, a error must be returned (404).
+  * Give 'subject' and 'type' on body request, if exists, return array with top 3 best grades.
+If not exist, an error must be returned (404).

 ## Development Tips